 Only, in this case, you are nominating a second agent to work on your behalf if the first one is unavailable.

 What to do once I get these documents?

 If you have collected these documents yourself, you’d want to distribute them to the right people to ensure that your wishes are well known and communicated to the people around you.
 This is not mandatory, but it may ensure accountability in the event of your health failing.
 Share a copy of the appointed power of attorney to the agent, your healthcare agent, and to your financial agent if need be.

 What happens without these documents?

-Ready to dive a little deeper?
 Check out this guide on advance care planning from the National Institutes of Health.

 We hope that this blog post from the Caring Voice team helps you understand how to go about creating your end-of-life legal documentation.
 Feel free to browse through our blog and don’t forget to check out our helpful resources page in case you need assistance.